Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Intersections, combinations, and finite height

 By our choice of constant $P$, there must be a further subcollection $\Delta''\subseteq\Delta'$ with $\#\Delta''>N$ so that for distinct $gK,g'K\in \Delta''$, either $j(g)\neq j(g')$ or the vertices $y_g$ and $y_{g'}$, and therefore $g\psi(\sigma_{g,j(g)})$ and $g'\psi(\sigma_{g',j(g)})$, lie in translates of $Y_{j(g)}$ corresponding to distinct elements of $\bigsqcup G/H_i$.
 In either case, this contradicts the acylindricity of the action of $G$ on $X$ along $\{H_1,\dots, H_k\}$.
 We conclude $\#\Delta\le 2NP$, and so the action of $G$ on $X$ is acylindrical along $K$.
 This completes the proof of the theorem. \end{proof}

+Collections of cyclic subgroups generated by WPD elements (see below) give an important special case of Theorem~\ref{thm:combination}.

+\begin{definition} Let $G$ act on a hyperbolic space $X$, and let $g\in G$ act as a loxodromic isometry of $X$.
+We say $g$ is a \emph{WPD element of $G$ (with respect to $X$)} if for every $x\in X$ and every $\varepsilon \geq 0$, there exists $N>0$ such that the set

+is finite.
+The action of $G$ on $X$ is a \emph{WPD action} if $G$ is not virtually cyclic, $G$ contains at least one element which is loxodromic with respect to the action on $X$, and every loxodromic element is a WPD element. \end{definition}

+Suppose $g$ is a loxodromic WPD element with respect to an action of $G$ on a hyperbolic space.
+Since $g$ is loxodromic, the subgroup $\langle g\rangle$ is quasi-isometrically embedded by the orbit map.
+Moreover, the definition of a WPD element immediately implies that the action of $G$ is acylindrical along $\langle g\rangle$.
 Recall that loxodromic isometries of a hyperbolic space are \emph{independent} if their fixed point sets at infinity are disjoint.
-If a group $G$ acts on a hyperbolic space $X$, then given any finite collection $h_1,\dots, h_k$ of independent loxodromic WPD elements with respect to this action, $(G,X,\{h_1,\dots, h_k\})$ is an A/QI triple; see Definition \ref{def:WPD} for the definition of a WPD element.
-The following corollary then follows immediately from Theorem \ref{thm:combination}.
+The following is clear from the definitions. \begin{lemma} If a group $G$ acts on a hyperbolic space $X$, then given any finite collection $h_1,\dots, h_k$ of independent loxodromic WPD elements with respect to this action, $(G,X,\{\langle h_1\rangle ,\dots, \langle h_k\rangle\})$ is an A/QI triple. \end{lemma}